-In this article, you will find some drinks to try in Bogotá, from warm to cold to alcoholic!
+In this article, you will find some of the best typical drinks in Bogotá you should definetely try, from warm to cold to alcoholic!
 Colombia is full of exotic fruits, some of the best coffees and chocolates you can find, and lots of other amazing flavors!

 In Colombia, and especially Bogotá, you can find a wide variety of food and drinks.
 In this article I list my favorite thirst quenchers in Colombia’s bustling capital city.